Frequently Asked Questions

 Q: Does it matter who hosts my site?

 A: We’re partial to our own hosting services, but our services work with most hosting providers.
 If an issue arises, we’ll work with your host to ensure we can provide our service through them.
-If you don’t have a site yet, or are hosted on WordPress.com, Blogger or TypePad and want to move to a self-hosted WordPress site, consider hosting with us, or use one of our Affiliate hosts.
+If you don’t have a site yet, or are hosted on WordPress.com, Blogger or TypePad and want to move to a self-hosted WordPress site, consider hosting with us.

 Q: Can you migrate my WordPress site from one hosting provider to another?